kris71990/travel-forum/README.md

 If multiple users are online, join the chat room and talk about your travels.
 Users can also communicate directly with eachother via private message.

+Forum content is managed by the administrator, who can delegate moderator powers to specific users.
+Moderators can sticky important threads, delete spam comments, or lock threads that have become unruly.

 ## Technical Functionality